 A: Courses listed here in the Undergraduate Catalogue.

 Q: How do I get a program grid to track my progress toward graduation?

-A: Get one from the English Department main office, ECS 108, from your advisor, and here: Literature, Literature with Creative Writing, Literature with Teaching Licensure.
-You can also use iSIS to run a "DARS Report."
+A: Get one from the English Department main office, ECS 108 or from your advisor.
+You can also use KSIS to run a "DARS Report."

 Q: What courses fulfill General Education Requirements?

 A: Access the link from this site: General Education requirements.
 Ask your advisor about whether the new K-State 8 sequence is better for you.

 Q: If I am unable to enroll in ENGL 310, in what courses could I enroll to make progress in my major?

 A:1. take a language/linguistics course; 2. take a literature course in the 315-599 range, depending on the course description; 3. take Expository Writing 2; 4. take a Shakespeare course if you have studied Shakespeare in high school; 5. take the lower-level creative writing courses.

 Q: How can I find out how English professors describe their courses for next semester?